 Colleagues watching from Edinburgh, Wembley, and stores and homes all over the country cheered as, encouraged by McCall, staff members reminisced, and dedicated service and charity fundraising efforts were recognised.

 Contributions came thick and fast from colleagues gathered at Edinburgh and Wembley, who were linked live via NEP Connect’s satellite trucks at those venues, and SIS’ dual antennae truck at the LG Arena.

 Output from all three venues was uplinked and downlinked at NEP Connect’s Milton Keynes Network Operations Centre, which acted as an operations hub, before being beamed live onto screens at the main venues at each of the 40 John Lewis stores, as well as via the internet into homes.

 Paloma Faith, Gaz Coombes and Fyfe Dangerfield performed their songs from John Lewis TV ads at the LG Arena, and a musical-style history of John Lewis also formed part of the entertainment.

 Neil Crispin, CEO of mcm creative said: “It really was a party to remember, with a fantastic atmosphere and a real sense of inclusivity, which is what we set out to achieve.

 “When a live event is on such an ambitious scale linking numerous venues, it’s vital that the connections are robust – and we were in safe hands with SIS.

-“Everything went according to plan, thanks in no small part to the professionalism and expertise of the SIS LIVE team.”
+“Everything went according to plan, thanks in no small part to the professionalism and expertise of the NEP Connect team.”